 Kitchener, the ruthless aristocrat and Morant, the charismatic larrikin, seemed to embody fundamental differences between Britain and Australia, especially as the latter sought to establish its national identity in the wake of Federation, which took place midway through the war.

 Despite the fact that he was a murderer, Morant became a folk hero in the manner of Ned Kelly.
-He remains in the public consciousness because of a succession of books published on his life throughout the 20th century the production of a successful film, Breaker Morant, in 1979.
+A succession of books published on his life throughout the 20th century and the production of a successful film, Breaker Morant, in 1979, reignited public debate and ensured that Morant remained in the public consciousness.

 In our collection